altima/CloudBubbles/README.md

 # CloudBubbles
-A owncloud client implemented for Windows Phone 8.1
+A owncloud client implementeation for Windows Phone 8.1